astronomer/docs/astro/cli/troubleshoot-your-local-airflow-environment.md

 When dependency errors occur, the error message that is returned often doesn't contain enough information to help you resolve the error.
 To retrieve additional error information, you can review individual operating system or python package dependencies inside your local Docker containers.

-For example, if your `packages.txt` file contains the `openjdk-8-jdk`, `gcc`, `g++`, or `libsas12-dev` packages and you receive build errors after running `astro dev start`, you can enter the container and install the packages manually to review additional information about the errors.
+For example, if your `packages.txt` file contains several packages and you receive build errors after running `astro dev start`, you can enter the container and install the packages manually to review additional information about the errors.

-1. Open the `requirements.txt` and `packages.txt` files for your project and remove the references to the packages that are returning error messages.
+1. Open your Astro project `packages.txt` file and remove the references to the packages that are returning error messages.

 2. Run the following command to build your Astro project into a Docker image and start a local Docker container for each Airflow component: